 So I’ve covered the main safety concerns already, but there are a few more specific things to know.
 For more detailed information on how to have a safe trip to Aruba, keep reading.

 Aruba is a great and safe destination for families.
 There are a whole lot of resorts, hotels and villas in Aruba that are completely geared towards being family-friendly.

 You can even take your kids on a snorkelling trip with Jolly Pirates; enjoy the Philips Animal Garden for some educational time, or take a trip to the island’s heartwarming Donkey Sanctuary.
 You and your children could also go and explore the amazing landscape of Arikok National Park.

 Taking precautions with the sea, however, is a must.
 Somewhere like Arashi Beach can have a fair few big waves, for example.
-Most of the West Coast beaches are much more protected from strong surf that other beaches see.
-Also, undercurrents are still present in pretty much all the sea around Aruba and can be dangerous.
+Most of the West Coast beaches are much more protected from strong surf than other beaches see.
+Also, undercurrents are still present in pretty much all the Caribbean sea around Aruba and can be dangerous.

 Then there’s the sun.
-Children are more susceptible to being harmed by overexposure to sunlight and heat, so sunhats, sunscreen and limiting the amount of time they spend in the sun at midday is all very important.
+Children are more susceptible to being harmed by overexposure to sunlight and heat, so sunhats, sunscreen and limiting the amount of time they spend in the sun at midday are all very important.